Medically reviewed by Drugs.com. Last updated on May 16, 2019.

 Collagenase (Systemic): Agents with Antiplatelet Properties may enhance the adverse/toxic effect of Collagenase (Systemic).
 Specifically, the risk of injection site bruising and/or bleeding may be increased.
 Monitor therapy

 CYP3A4 Inducers (Strong): May decrease the serum concentration of Vorapaxar.
 Avoid combination

 CYP3A4 Inhibitors (Strong): May increase the serum concentration of Vorapaxar.
 Avoid combination

 Dasatinib: May enhance the anticoagulant effect of Agents with Antiplatelet Properties.
+Management: Drugs listed as exceptions to this monograph are discussed in further detail in separate drug interaction monographs.
 Monitor therapy